 Frequently Asked Questions

-A:Per the Knightdale Unified Development Ordinance (UDO), a sweepstakes center is permitted in the Manufacturing and Industrial (MI) zoning district if Town Council grants a Special Use Permit and if all the UDO requirements are met, including the additional use standards for sweepstake centers found in UDO Chapter 3.
+A:Per the Knightdale Unified Development Ordinance (UDO), a sweepstakes center is permitted in the Manufacturing and Industrial (MI) zoning district if Town Council grants a Special Use Permit and if all the UDO requirements are met, including the additional use standards for sweepstake centers found in UDO Chapter 5.
 For a Special Use Permit to be considered before Town Council, a master plan application would have to be submitted, application fee paid and master plan submitted demonstrating compliance with all ordinance requirements.
-More information about the Special Use Permit process may be found in UDO Section 15.13 and Master Plan information may be found in UDO Chapter 16.
+More information about the Special Use Permit process may be found in UDO Section 12.2.F.4 and Master Plan information may be found in UDO Section 12.3.F.
 However, if you decide to move forward, a sketch plan will be required to be submitted and reviewed prior to the Special Use Permit and Master Plan being submitted.

-The Special Use Permit and Master Plan shall be submitted in accordance with the 2019 Submittal Schedule and the fees will be charged in accordance with the development fee schedule.
+The Special Use Permit and Master Plan shall be submitted in accordance with the current Submittal Schedule and the fees will be charged in accordance with the development fee schedule.
 This fee schedule does not include any building permit fees, if required.
 Information about applications, submittal schedules and fees may be found online here.

 If you are interested in pursuing opening a Sweepstakes Center, please reach out to the Planner listed to the right under Contact Information.

-A:The Town will perform a Certificate of Occupancy (CO) inspection after you have received all building and trade finals from Wake County Inspections.
-Once Wake County has signed off on your permit, call the Town's inspection line at 919-217-2246 and leave a message to schedule a CO inspection.
+A:The Town will need to perform a Certificate of Occupancy (CO) inspection after you have received all building and trade finals from Wake County Inspections.
+Once Wake County has signed off on building and trade finals, schedule a "zoning final" via the Wake County Permit Portal.
 Please note a Certificate of Occupancy inspection is different than a Building Final.